Forming a New Student Organization

 Each organization must submit the names and email addresses of their President and Treasurer to the Dean of Students Office each year.
 Funds for the organization will not be released until the Dean of Students Office has the current list of officers.

 All student organizations must have a faculty advisor who is an HLS professor, administrator or lecturer.
-Any organization in need of a faculty advisor may contact the Dean of Students Office for assistance.
+Any organization in need of a faculty advisor may contact the Dean of Students Office or any other administrative office for advice.

 The functions of the faculty advisors are twofold: they contribute to the healthy growth and functioning of a student organization by providing constructive advice and assistance; and they help to prevent or solve problems or difficult situations before or as they arise.